Comment on page

-The maximum LTV ratio defines the maximum amount of currency that can be borrowed with a specific collateral.
+The maximum LTV ratio defines the maximum amount that can be borrowed against a specific collateral.
 Maximum LTV is expressed as a percentage.
-For example, a Maximum LTV of 75% means that for every 1 CELO worth of collateral, borrowers will be able to borrow 0.75 CELO worth of another currency.
+For example, a Maximum LTV of 75% means that for every 1 CELO worth of collateral, borrowers can borrow 0.75 CELO worth of another currency.
 Once a loan is taken, the LTV evolves with market conditions.

 What asset do I need to repay?

-You need to repay the same asset you borrowed.
+You repay the same asset you borrowed.
 For example, if you borrow 1 CELO then you need to repay 1 CELO plus interest.

 What is the difference between variable and stable interest rates?

-Variable interest rates can change from block to block and are determined by the utilization of an asset pool.
+Variable interest rates can change from block to block and are determined by the utilization of a market.
 Stable interest rates are intended to not change in the short term but could reset under certain market conditions.

 When could my stable rate be reset?

-Your stable rate could reset if the average borrow rate is lower than 25% APY and the utilisation rate is over 95%.
+Your stable rate could reset if the average borrow rate is lower than 25% APY and the utilization rate is over 95%.

 How do I switch my interest rate type?

-The Health Factor is a numeric representation of the safety of your deposited assets relative to your borrowed assets.
+Your Health Factor is a numeric representation of the safety of your deposited assets relative to your borrowed assets.
 The higher the Health Factor is, the safer your deposited funds are against a liquidation scenario.
-If your Health Factor reaches 100%, the liquidation of your deposits will be triggered.
+If your Health Factor reaches 1, the liquidation of your deposits will be triggered.

-Health Factor = (Total Deposits * Liquidation Threshold) / Total Debt
+Health Factor = (Total Collateral * Liquidation Thresholds) / Total Debt

 How can I track my Health Factor?